persalys/persalys/python/doc/developer_manual/validation/validation.rst

   - if there are outputs and zero input, 'Metamodel creation' button is disabled

   - if all the combo boxes are set to 'Disable', all the buttons of the diagram are disabled

+- save the current study, reopen

+  - in the window of the 'Definition' item of the data model : click on the reload button